 Understanding Uninsured Motorist Insurance Coverage

-If necessary, they can also help you explore other options, if any, for recovering damages.
+If necessary, they can also help you explore other options for recovering damages (if any exist).

-In general, you may need to file an UM/UIM claim when:
+In general, you may need to file a UM/UIM claim when:

 - An uninsured driver caused your accident